CodeBoy124/xphp-cli/README.md

 Luckily this (usually) isn't a problem because most people don't use inline xphp inside of a tag.

+## Best VSCode syntax highlighting (for now)

+There is no vscode extension for syntax highlighting xphp, but you can create a file association by clicking on the "Select Language Mode" button in the bottom.
+After that you can click "Configure File Association for '.xphp'..." and select "PHP".
+That way you get the same syntax highlighting you would have for a regular php file.

 ## contributing

 Thank you for considering contributing to this project.